1987

 musical differences between myself and Martin."[22]

-By the way, the Russian speech in To Have And To Hold can be translated
+By the way, the speech at the beginning of To Have and To Hold is Russian

-with, "Evolution of nuclear arsenals and socially-psychological aspects of
+and can be translated with: "Evolution of nuclear arsenals and socially-psychological

 Due to the circumstance of never getting any answer according to the question